yiqiao-yin/wyn-keras/README.md

 # wyn-keras 🎉

-A Python package for building and experimenting with Vision Transformer (ViT) models using TensorFlow and Keras.
+A Python package for building and experimenting with Popular Convolutional Neural Networks (CNN) and Vision Transformer (ViT) models using TensorFlow and Keras.

 ## Directory Structure 📁